urbit/urbit.org-reloaded/content/using/os/filesystem.md

 works!

 We can do the same thing between desks.
-If `%sandbox` has been merged with `%home`, the following command will produce the same results as the above command.
+If `%sandbox` has been merged with `%base`, the following command will produce the same results as the above command.

 ```